klaudiosinani/tusk/readme.md

 ## Description

-Tusk is an unofficial, featureful, open source, community-driven, free Evernote app that is used by people in more than [130 countries](https://snapcraft.io/tusk).
+Tusk is an unofficial, featureful, open source, community-driven, free Evernote app used by people in more than [130 countries](https://snapcraft.io/tusk).

-Come over to our [Gitter](https://gitter.im/klauscfhq/tusk) channel to share your thoughts on the project or to just say hi.
+Come over to [Gitter](https://gitter.im/klauscfhq/tusk) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.

 You can find more desktop apps [here](#related-apps).